united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/getstarted/dataacquisitionmanipulation.md

 in this case **OPC UA**.
 This can be found under **General**.

 3. **Input:** Many of the required details are already set based on the connection details.
-For this tutorial we will subscribe to two tags on the OPC UA server.
-Tags can be selected manually or by using the OPC UA Browser.
+For this tutorial, we will subscribe to a tag and a folder on the on the OPC UA server.
+Tags and folders can be selected manually using the NodeID or by using the OPC UA Browser.

-   If you want to select the nodes via the OPC UA Browser, untick the `Root` box, navigate to `Root/Objects/OpcPlc/IoTSensors`, select `Pressure` and `ConcentrationNH3` and click on **Apply** at the bottom.
+   If you want to select the nodes via the OPC UA Browser, uncheck the `Root` box, navigate to `Root/Objects/Boilers/Boiler #2` and select the `ParameterSet` folder.
+Next navigate to `Root/Objects/OpcPlc/Telemetry/Fast` and select the `FastUInt1` tag, then click **Apply** at the bottom.

-   To add them manually, close the OPC UA Browser by clicking on the `OPC UA BROWSER` button at the far ight of the window.
+   To add the nodes manually, close the OPC UA Browser by clicking on the `OPC UA BROWSER` button at the right edge of the window.
+   The nodes must be added as **Namespaced String NodeIDs**.
    Now copy the code below and replace the current `nodeIDs:` with it.

     ```yaml
     nodeIDs:
-      - ns=3;s=ConcentrationNH3
+      - ns=4;i=5020
-      - ns=3;s=Pressure
+      - ns=3;s=FastUInt1
     ```

    The **Input** should now look like this.
-Note that the indentation is important.
+Note that the indentation is
+    important.

    ```yaml